UCI Gravel World Series: Romain Bardet and Erica Magnaldi sweep up solo victories after attacking on the climbs of Monsterrando Gravel

 Vakoč crossed the line 28 seconds back in second.
 Third was Mathijs Loman (SWATT Club) at just over a minute back from Bardet.

-The Monsterrando event, which has 1,790m of elevation gain with a flatter southern loop then a tough northern section, has been part of the UCI Gravel World Series since its opening year in 2022.
+The Monsterrando event, which contained 1,790m of elevation gain with a flatter southern loop then a tough northern section, has been part of the UCI Gravel World Series since its opening year in 2022.
 It was one of two series events this weekend, with the rounds across the globe acting as qualifiers for the UCI Gravel World Championships to be held in the Netherlands from October 11-12.

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!